olefredrik/fit2csv/mac-app/README_APP.md

         set outputPath to POSIX path of outputFolder end if

-    -- Determine the app's own path and locate the embedded Python script set appPath to POSIX path of (path to me) set scriptPath to appPath & "Contents/Resources/fit2csv_batch.py"
+    -- Determine the app's path and locate the embedded Python script set appPath to POSIX path of (path to me) set scriptPath to appPath & "Contents/Resources/fit2csv_batch.py"